Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-64xmTN-rhbs.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: The game is not done until I can flush the toilet?
 https://www.youtube.com/watch?v=64xmTN-rhbs
-This question was possibly duplicated with a more recent answer: [April 26th, 2022 Livestream Q&A: Toilet DLC, when?](./yt-ceIkXx7rE7Y.md) [https://www.youtube.com/watch?v=ceIkXx7rE7Y](https://www.youtube.com/watch?v=ceIkXx7rE7Y)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: When will we get the Toilet DLC?](./yt-Gt94bJHuacQ.md) [https://www.youtube.com/watch?v=Gt94bJHuacQ](https://www.youtube.com/watch?v=Gt94bJHuacQ)

 ### Topics